SunnyIsCute/QuantResearch/README.md

 # QuantResearch
-QuantResearch is a repository of my notes and practice projects on quantitative research and financial data analysis.
-It covers a range of foundational topics in quantitative finance and serves both as a personal learning record and a reference for others exploring the field.
+QuantResearch is a collection of my notes and practice projects on quantitative research and financial data analysis.
+It explores a range of foundational topics in quantitative finance and serves as both a personal learning record and a reference for others interested in the field.
+The goal of this repository is to gain hands-on experience with the underlying methods and details.

 ## 📚 Topics Covered
 - Historical Data Download: retrieving and preprocessing market data from APIs